 C. Basin Liners.
 All wet ponds require an impermeable liner.
 Impermeable liners are also required for water quality basins located over the Edwards Aquifer Recharge Zone and in areas where there is surface runoff to groundwater conductivity.
 Impermeable liners may be clay, concrete, geosynthetic clay liner (GCL), geomembrane, or other approved liner, depending on the application.
 The analysis and design should entail a comprehensive review of the site specific conditions to determine the most appropriate type of liner for the site, and should include a stability analysis of the pond side slope.
 The guidelines below must be used for the design of liners for wet ponds, sedimentation basins, filtration basins, and retention ponds as applicable.
-The criteria in item 1 is applicable to any size basin or pond, while the criteria in item 2 may be applied to sedimentation basins, filtration basins and retention basins, the liner must underlie both the sedimentation basin and filtration basin and any gabion wall areas.
+The criteria in item 1 is applicable to any size basin or pond, while the criteria in item 2 may be applied to sedimentation basins, filtration basins and retention ponds that are less than 1,000 square feet in area.
+When required for sedimentation/filtration basins, the liner must underlie both the sedimentation basin and filtration basin and any gabion wall areas.

-1. Wet Ponds, Sedimentation Basins, Filtration basins, and Retention Ponds
+1. Wet Ponds, Sedimentation Basins; Filtration basins, and Retention Ponds